| A Trip to Washington The central focus of the Roswell story has been the recovery of the

 came out of the hypnotic session, there would be a greater chance of it

+being taken seriously by the mainstream public.
 My search led me to Neil Hibler, Ph.D., a clinical psychologist with an

 office in the Washington, D.C., area.
 Dr. Hibler is one of the world's